"The book is not that good, it's selling because of negativity": Sark hits hard

 While the lyrics of the song have sparked intense debate among fans and observers, Sarkodie maintains his innocence regarding the alleged incident.

-As the public eagerly awaits Nelson's response to that, it remains to be seen how this war of words will unfold between two prominent figures in Ghana's entertainment industry.
+As the public eagerly awaits Yvonne's response to that, it remains to be seen how this war of words will unfold between two prominent figures in Ghana's entertainment industry.

 Ghanaians react to Sarkodie's song for Yvonne Nelson